 Setting a global meta-description in Joomla

-When building a Joomla site, the first thing to do is to add a global meta-description, using the Global Configuration settings.
-This ensures that every page will have a meta-description, even though it's the same for all pages of your site.
-To enable it, go to:
+When building a Joomla site, the first thing you are often advised to do is to add a global meta-description, using the Global Configuration settings.
+This ensures that every page will have a meta-description.
+However, it will be the same for all pages of your site, which is why I personally leave it empty (I add it for individual pages later).
+If you want to use it though, you can enable it from:

 System > Global Configuration > Site tab, under Meta-Data